3 More Pluses to Eating Chocolate

 Cacao or cocoa, as we commonly know it has been around for centuries.

-Many agree that chocolate is one of the best comfort foods there are and tear into chocolate bars on a regular basis.
-Moreover, the benefits of eating chocolate, while on the chocolate diet has gained a mammoth amount of press lately.
-As if we need a reason to indulge in this rich treat, here is three more.
+Many agree that chocolate is one of the best comfort foods and tear into chocolate bars on a regular basis.
+The benefits of eating chocolate, while on the chocolate diet, has gained a mammoth amount of press lately.
+As if we need a reason to indulge in this rich treat, below are three more.

 Facts about Cacao, Cocoa or Chocolate